 Customize Windows 10 Start Menu

 The image clearly shows all the parts.
-The majority of Start menu is taken up by Tiles.
-You also have Recently added programs, followed by Application list.
-On the leftmost section, you have access to Profile, Settings, and Power.
+The majority of the Start menu is taken up by Tiles.
+You also have Recently added programs, followed by the Application list.
+In the leftmost section, you have access to Profile, Settings, and Power.
 The tiles can be grouped under different headings.

 Control what shows on the Start Menu

 Under Settings > Personalization > Start, you will find the following options: